wp-plugins/testimonial-rotator/readme.txt

 2. Adding a Testimonial Rotator
 3. Add a new Testimonial.
 Uses built-in WordPress functionality like excerpt, featured images and menu order
 4. A Testimonial Rotator inserted into a block of text with a shortcode
-5. Testimonials have their own page and use the single template.
+5. Testimonials have their own page and use the single template they can be customized by making a single-testimonial.php file in your theme.
-6. Testimonial widget also included and uses just the excerpt to display the best part of the testimonial
+6. Testimonial widget on the new TwentyFourteen theme
 7. New Widget Options (version 1.3+)

 == Changelog ==

+= 1.3.7 =
+* Updated icon for WordPress 3.8
+* Fixed translation and added languages folder, moved .pot to this folder
+* Moved styles and scripts from action wp_head to wp_enqueue_scripts
+* Fixed images and order not showing in admin list view
+* Prepped for an upcoming PRO version!

 = 1.3.6 =
 * Fix bug not rotating widget

 = 1.3.5 =
 * Changed cycle2 to cycletwo as it was conflicting with other plugins